RobA2/FisherFriendToday/README.md

 TomTom is recommended but not required.<br>
 Same with your choice of LDB addon, such as Titan panel.<br>
 None are required, but certainly work well with the addon.<br>
+Designed using libraries: Ace3, Dashi & LibraryDataBroker 1.1<br>

-The grand purpose even after Legion expansion has long past?<br>
+#### The grand purpose even after Legion expansion has long past?<br>
 Quite simply: The Underlight Angler (fishing pole) is unique<br>
 by not only being the only artifact that still works,<br>
-but specifically, it has a great deal of usage by granting your character:<br>
+but specifically, it has a great deal of utility by granting your character:<br>
 -the ability to walk on water,<br>
 -breath underwater,<br>
 -faster swimming,<br>